SoloBary/thesis-poc/README.md

 **Falco rule `override: enabled: replace` requires the rule to exist in the loaded ruleset.**
 If the rule name does not match exactly — including capitalization and punctuation — Falco fails at startup with a validation error.
 Verify with `grep "^- rule:" /etc/falco/falco_rules.yaml` before writing overrides.

-**Falco internal metrics snapshots bypass `minimumpriority`.**
-`Falco internal: metrics snapshot` events bypass the priority filter in Falcosidekick.
-The fix is `--set falco.metrics.output_rule=false` at the Falco level, not a downstream filter.

 **kind nodes require explicit host mounts for eBPF.**
 Without mounting `/proc`, `/sys`, and `/` from the host, Falco's eBPF probe loads but cannot instrument syscalls.

 **Kyverno namespace exceptions must cover all system tooling.**
 Before switching any policy to `Enforce`, add exceptions for `kube-system`, `monitoring`, `falco`, `trivy-system`, `istio-system`, and `kyverno`.
 Without them, Kyverno blocks its own DaemonSets.

-**Trivy DB mirror reliability.**
-`mirror.gcr.io` is periodically unavailable.
-Use `public.ecr.aws/aquasecurity/trivy-db` as the stable alternative.

 **The `falcosecurity_*` metric prefix is breaking.**
 Any PromQL query or Grafana dashboard using the legacy `falco_*` prefix returns no data against Falco 0.38+.
 Grafana community dashboard ID 11914 is incompatible.